awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 For example, you can use this data feed to learn when and what a buyer is invoiced\.
 You can also use the [example SQL queries](#data-feeds-billing-event-query-examples) to analyze the data from this data feed\.

 This data feed contains information associated with billing events for which you are the seller of record\.
-For agreements made via channel partners, this data feed contains information about billing events between the manufacturer and seller of record\.
+For agreements made through channel partners, this data feed contains information about billing events between the manufacturer and seller of record\.

 The billing event data feed is refreshed every 24 hours, so new data is available daily\.